jamesbrq/ArchipelagoMainMLSS/worlds/ttyd/docs/en_Paper Mario The Thousand-Year Door.md

 - All currency items (Coins, Star Pieces, Shine Sprites)

-## What does another world's item look like in Paper Mario The Thousand Year Door?
+## What does another world's item look like in Paper Mario: The Thousand-Year Door?

 Items will show up as the AP Logo if they are from another world and will be named AP Item.